-Irrigation Ear Wax Removal
+Irrigation / Ear Syringing

 Safe, gentle, and effective

-Irrigation is the modern equivilent of ear syringing.
+Irrigation is the modern equivalent of ear syringing.
 Ear syringing used to be performed using a large manually driven syringe filled with water.
 Ear syringing is now a banned practice in the UK because the risk of harm was high.
 Irrigation is a much safer alternative because the water pressure is controlled by the machine and massively reduces the risk of trauma.

 Even now, many cheaper irrigation machines require the clinician to manually fill the tank with warm water.
 There is a significant risk of error when doing this which can result in experiencing unnecessary dizziness and discomfort.
-Our machine automatically regulates the water to a perfect 37 degrees centigrade which is the ideal temperature to minimise the risk of vertigo occuring.
+Our machine automatically regulates the water to a perfect 37 degrees centigrade which is the ideal temperature to minimise the risk of vertigo occurring.

 Who needs Irrigation?